 Although I'm currently writing middle grade and young adult fiction, in the past I've written a humor column, essays, short stories, articles and poetry.
 Many have been published, both in print and online.

 Ferrum College's AppLit web site contains some of my Appalachian writing.
-Look under "Authors" for "Becky Mushko," or search for the following titles: "Ferradiddledumday," a very early version of my Appalachian "Rumpelstiltskin"; "Spelldown," a short story that won the 1999 Lonesome Pine Short Story Contest (text and lesson plans downloadable here); and "A Midsummer Night's Recollection," my one-act version of Shakespeare's A Midsummer Night's Dream.
-This play was produced in Falconer, New York; I blogged about it here.
+Click the "Authors" and scroll down to "Becky Mushko," or search for the following titles: "Ferradiddledumday," a very early version of my Appalachian "Rumpelstiltskin"; "Spelldown," a short story that won the 1999 Lonesome Pine Short Story Contest (text and lesson plans are downloadable); and "A Midsummer Night's Recollection,"

 "Peevish Advice," my rural humor column, ran more or less monthly from 1998 until 2004 in Blue Ridge Traditions.
 From 2004 through 2008, it appeared twice a month in The Smith Mountain Eagle.
 I've blogged some 2008 "Peevish Advice" columns—in which Ida B. Peevish, proprietress of Ida's Salon of Beauty and Live Bait Shop, tells folks what to do: http://peevishadvice.blogspot.com